rust-lang/rust/doc/rust.md

 ~~~

 The `link_name` attribute allows the default library naming behavior to
-be overriden by explicitly specifying the name of the library.
+be overridden by explicitly specifying the name of the library.

 ~~~{.xfail-test}
 #[link_name = "crypto"]
 extern mod mycrypto { }
 ~~~

-The `nolink` attribute tells the Rust compiler not to perform any linking
+The `nolink` attribute tells the Rust compiler not to do any linking for the foreign module.
-for the foreign module.
 This is particularly useful for creating foreign
 modules for libc, which tends to not follow standard library naming
 conventions and is linked to all Rust programs anyway.